iampava/imagemin-webp-webpack-plugin/README.md

 ⚠ The **options** object is actually the same one from the [imagemin-webp](https://www.npmjs.com/package/imagemin-webp) plugin so check their documentation for the available settings.

 #### overrideExtension

 Type: `boolean`<br>
 Default: `true`

-By default the plugin will override the original file extension, so you will get: image.png -> image.webp
+By default the plugin will override the original file extension, so you will get: `image.png` -> `image.webp`

 In case you want to concat '.webp' at the end of the file name, set the config value to false.
-Ex: image.png -> image.png.webp.
-It may be useful when using nginx or similar to serve .webp files if http-accept header contains webp adding a suffix to the current image.
+Ex: `image.png` -> `image.png.webp`.
+It may be useful when using nginx or similar to serve .webp files, if http-accept header contains webp just add a suffix to the requested image.

 #### detailedLogs